osalloum/autobuilder/README.md

   - Boolean: `false`
   - String: `""`
 - **Non-Primitive Properties:**
-  - `@DefaultConstructor` annotation
+  - Defaults to constructor args specified by `@DefaultConstructor` if annotated
-  - `null` if property is nullable
+  - Defaults to `null` if property is nullable
-  - No-Arg constructor if available
+  - Defaults to No-Arg constructor if available

 ### Examples